citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `image_ami` (String) AMI of the AWS image to be used as the template image for the machine catalog.
 - `master_image` (String) The name of the virtual machine image that will be used.
-- `security_groups` (List of String) Security groups to associate with the machine.
-When omitted, the default security group of the VPC will be used by default.
 - `service_offering` (String) The AWS VM Sku to use when creating machines.
 - `tenancy_type` (String) Tenancy type of the machine.
 Choose between `Shared`, `Instance` and `Host`.

 Optional:

 - `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
 When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--aws_machine_config--image_update_reboot_options))
+- `machine_profile` (Attributes) The name of the virtual machine that will be used to identify the default value for the tags, virtual machine size, boot diagnostics, host cache property of OS disk, accelerated networking and availability zone.<br />While providing machine profile, specify either `vm_name + vm_region_az + vm_id` or `launch_template_name + launch_template_version + launch_template_id`, but not both. (see [below for nested schema](#nestedatt--provisioning_scheme--aws_machine_config--machine_profile))
 - `master_image_note` (String) The note for the master image.
+- `security_groups` (List of String) Security groups to associate with the machine.
+If omitted, the VPC's default security group is used.<br />Do not specify this value if a machine_profile is provided, as the security groups will be derived from the machine profile instead.

 <a id="nestedatt--provisioning_scheme--aws_machine_config--image_update_reboot_options"></a>
 ### Nested Schema for `provisioning_scheme.aws_machine_config.image_update_reboot_options`